RossAscends/ST-TCReasoningProfile/README.md

 - Models that *are* trained to Reasoning tend to spend a lot of time & tokens in their Reasoning process, and we want to control this.
 - Models follow complex instructions much more precisely when Temperature is low (0.5 to 0.8).
 - Models write more interesting and novel roleplay content when Temperature is high (1.0 to 1.5+, mitigated by minP 0.01 to 0.03).
-- The primary use case is local inference with a 12 to 24B model on a Text Completion API like Tabby, YALS, or KCPP.
+- The primary use case is local inference with a 12B+ model on a Text Completion API like Tabby, YALS, or KCPP.

 ### Intended Strategy